FASHION: Functional and Attack graph Secured HybrId Optimization of virtualized Networks: Attack Graphs

-\textbf{Basic Risk} First, consider how to compute the overall risk in the absence of cycles.
-This discussion heavily follows Wang et al.'s~\cite{Wang2017} methodology.
-Their formulation is centered on Bayesian inference and is augmented with an impact for each capability node.
+\paragraph{Risk without Cycles} First, consider how to compute risk in the absence of cycles, we follow Frigault \emph{et al.}.'s~\cite{frigault2017measuring} methodology which is centered on Bayesian inference, augmented with an impact for each capability node.

 The primary goal is to compute cumulative scores $P(\exploit)$ and $P(c)$ for each node in $G$.
-These represent the likelihood that an attacker reaches the specified node in the graph.\footnote{It is possible to assign individual component scores $p(c)$ for nodes $c\in \Capab$.
-In this work we assume that $p(c)=1 \:\forall\:c\in\Capab$.
-Without loss of generality, we assume that all uncertainty in the attacker's success is represented in exploit edges.} From these scores one may consider the overall risk:
+The cumulative scores $P$ are computed using the attack graph and the component score of each exploit, denoted as $p(\exploit)$.These represent the likelihood that an attacker reaches the specified node in the graph.\footnote{It is possible to assign individual component scores $p(c)$ for nodes $c\in \Capab$.
+In this work we assume that $p(c)=1, \:\forall\:c\in\Capab$.
+That is, we assume that all uncertainty in the attacker's success is represented in exploit arcs.} From these scores one may consider the overall risk: